Stem Cell Therapy

 Bone Marrow Aspiration (BMA)

-At Spine & Joint Solutions, a procedure called bone marrow aspiration is performed to collect stem cells for use in areas of injury.
+Bone marrow aspirate (the product collected from the bone marrow) is rich in stem cells.
+At Spine & Joint Solutions, a procedure called bone marrow aspiration is performed to collect bone marrow aspirate for use in areas of injury.
 The aspiration process typically takes between 5 and 10 minutes and begins with having a patient lie on a bed on his/her stomach.
 The iliac crest bone, or top ridge of the hip bone, is the location chosen from which to draw bone marrow out.
 The region is sterilized and then anesthetized to reduce any discomfort.
 A needle is then advanced into the iliac crest, and only of the amount of bone marrow product that is needed for treatment is aspirated from the region.
 The needle is then removed.
-Given that the bone marrow aspiration technique that is used by Dr. Martin is the most advanced on the market at this time and effectively concentrates the product during the aspiration process, no centrifuge duration of the bone marrow is necessary.
+Given that the bone marrow aspiration technique that is used by Dr. Martin is the most advanced on the market at this time and collects stem cell-rich product from several layers during the aspiration process, no centrifugation of the bone marrow is necessary.
 This, in turn, shortens the overall procedure and causes less potential harm to the bone marrow product.
 The bone marrow aspiration (BMA) product is then ready to be injected into the desired area.
 If the target is the joints or soft tissue, then an ultrasound is used to help guide the needle directly into the region of damage.
 If the target is the spine, a fluoroscope (x-ray machine) is used to help guide the needle into the region of damage.
-When stem cells are placed in an area of degeneration or injury within the body, these cells have the ability to decrease local inflammation and heal damaged tissue.
+When stem cells are placed in an area of degeneration or injury within the body, these cells may help the body decrease local inflammation and heal damaged tissue.

 Donor Stem Cells

-There are certain situations in which using bone marrow-derived stem cells is not the best option.
+There are certain situations in which using bone marrow aspirate is not the best option.
 In these situations, further discussions about donor stem cells are reasonable and necessary.
 Any individual who is known to have a chronic illness, such as a rheumatologic condition, or a person who has been treated with chemotherapy or radiation, may not have extremely healthy stem cells, as your stem cells are only as healthy as you are.
-In addition, more recent literature has outlined that any individual over the age of 60 should consider using donor stem cells due to having a low concentration of stem cells within their own body.
+In addition, more recent literature has outlined that any individual over the age of 60 should consider using donor stem cells due to having a lower concentration of stem cells within their own body.

 Following a health, full-term delivery, the placenta and umbilical cord may be collected.
-Stem cells are then collected from the Wharton’s jelly within the umbilical cord.
-The final stem cell product is then placed in a vial and stored at -196°.
-At the time of your treatment, the product is thawed within the vial, drawn into a syringe and placed into the target area under either ultrasound or fluoroscope guidance.
+Tissue that is naturally rich in stem cells and other desirable properties is then collected from the Wharton’s jelly within the umbilical cord.
+The collected tissue is minimally processed to preserve what is important and what is safe for homologous use.
+The final product is placed in a vial and stored at approximately -196°.
+At the time of your treatment, the product is thawed within the vial, drawn into a syringe, and placed into the target area under either ultrasound or fluoroscope guidance.

-Additionally, each patient who undergoes treatment with either PRF or stem cells will be asked to take part in the research that is being conducted at Spine & Joint Solutions.
-This will consist of filling out simple questionnaires before treatment and again at specific points following treatment.
-Repeat imaging may be pursued to ensure tissue healing.
+Additionally, each patient who undergoes treatment with either PRF or donor products will be asked to take part in the research that is being conducted at Spine & Joint Solutions.
+This will consist of filling out simple questionnaires before treatment and following up again at specific points after treatment.
+Repeat imaging may be pursued at times to ensure tissue healing.